Kequc/kequtwitch/docs-md/chat.md

 ## Send unsafe

-To write a message directly into IRC without any protection use the `sendUnsafe` method.
+To write a message directly into chat without any protection use the `sendUnsafe` method.

 ```javascript
 twitch.chat.sendUnsafe('PRIVMSG #channel :No idea if this message will show up');